groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/net/presentation-metadata/update-inspection-properties-presentations/_index.md

 weight: 17
 url: /net/presentation-metadata/update-inspection-properties-presentations/
 ---

+# Update Inspection Properties in Presentations using .NET

 ## Introduction
 In the realm of .NET development, managing and manipulating metadata within presentations is a crucial aspect of data processing and organization.
 GroupDocs.Metadata for .NET provides a robust solution for developers to handle metadata within various file formats seamlessly.
 This tutorial delves into how to use GroupDocs.Metadata to update inspection properties specifically for presentations (.PPTX files) using C#.
 ## Prerequisites